Skip to content

 According to the Journal of Psychopharmacology, an estimated 6.72 percent of the global population used ketamine in 2016.
 In 2018, that number rose to 11.7 percent, a substantial increase.
 While it’s challenging to determine if some deaths were caused by ketamine, the journal indicates 30 people have died from ketamine use in the past decade.
 While the number doesn’t jump out, it doesn’t account for the physical damage ketamine causes in a user.
 Ketamine users were overwhelmingly males at 84.1 percent of all users around the age of 31.
-Ketamine was most commonly detected with other substances, and the underlying cause of death was accidental poisoning.
+It was most commonly detected with other substances, and the underlying cause of death was accidental poisoning.
 Ketamine could have also impaired their judgment in other cases, resulting in death.

 Drug abuse is prevalent nationwide, and our only option at this point is to get users the treatment they need.
-There are currently 31.9 million illegal drug users in the United States, with 11.7 percent of Americans over the age of 12 using on a regular basis.
+There are currently 31.9 million illegal drug users in the United States, with 11.7 percent of North Americans over the age of 12 using on a regular basis.
 Of those millions of users, an estimated 8.1 million of them have a drug use disorder, equating to 25.4 percent.
 Getting help for using a drug like ketamine is vital as the drug can produce severe side effects on your body.
 Your last line of defense is to seek help for ketamine addiction.

 Ketamine made its debut on the scene in Belgium during the 60s as an anesthesia medication for animals.
 A decade later, it was FDA-approved as an anesthetic in humans and was immediately used to treat injured soldiers on the battlefields during the Vietnam War.
 What made this particular drug stand out is that, unlike other anesthetics, it doesn’t depress breathing, meaning the patient doesn’t need a ventilator to receive it, which is ideal for soldiers on the battlefield who need to be patched up quickly.